For over 30 years, GBTS has completed a large number of commercial real estate due diligence projects. These have included:

 Real estate due diligence:

-In compliance with the ASTM standard, Gallagher has been providing Environmental due diligence for developers (Environmental Counsel) efforts for 20 years.
+In compliance with the ASTM standard, Gallagher Bassett has been providing Environmental due diligence for developers (Environmental Counsel) efforts for 20 years.

 Phase I Environmental Site Assessment (Environmental Due Diligence)